sharadcodes/sharadcodes.github.io/about.md

 I'm currently developing a visual interface for the Ciphers in Cryptography.
 Here's the link: [click here](https://sharadcodes.github.io/crypto/).

-Contact me anytime for any Open Source Projects, Opportunities, Tech Talk :D or in case you need help :D .
+Contact me anytime for Opportunities, Open Source Projects & Ideas or in case you need help :D